NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 - To increase the classifier accuracy, feature extraction parameters were tuned.
 The data was augmented by flipped images.

-- To reduce number of false positives a heatmap approach was implemented in the same to the suggested in the lectures way.
-For video the heatmap is accumulated by two frames which reduce number of outliers false positives.
+- To reduce number of false positives a heatmap with a threshold approach was implemented in the same to the suggested in the lectures way.
+For video the heatmap is accumulated by two frames which reduces number of outliers false positives.

 - To increase performance it is needed to analize the smallest possible number of windows.
 That is why, one can scan with a search window not across the whole image, but only areas where a new car can appear and also we are going to scan areas where a car was detected (track cars)